gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     818Sol    MW1 3242   1.130   0.170   2.960
     3.50000   3.50000   3.50000

+The molecules and ions have been placed randomly in space, and are therefore arranged in a quite unrealistic manner.
+This will be fixed during energy minimization.

 .. figure:: figures/populate-box.png
     :alt: Gromacs configuration SO4 Na ions visualized with VMD
     :class: only-light